Fort Lauderdale Medical Malpractice Attorney

 Failure to treat – This error occurs when the doctor correctly diagnoses a condition but fails to treat it in accordance with the acceptable standard of care for that condition.
 Lack of follow-up care or discharging a patient too soon can make conditions worse and lead to injuries.

 Birth injuries – Many medical malpractice claims are against OB/GYNs for childbirth-related medical mistakes.
-Conditions such as shoulder dystocia, spinal cord injuries, cerebral palsy and other nerve injuries are common.
+Those mistakes can result in serious conditions, such as shoulder dystocia, spinal cord injuries and cerebral palsy.

 Prescription drug errors – Medical malpractice can occur when doctors make errors in prescribing the wrong medication and provide incorrect dosing and administration instructions of prescription drugs.
 Other drug errors include prescribing drugs that have negative interactions with each other.